polareyna/BambiView/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Available Scripts
-In the project directory, you can run: npm start -> runs the app in the development mode (open [http://localhost:3000](http://localhost:3000) to view it in the browser)
+In the project directory, you can run: npm i -> installs packages necessary for running and sets up the node_modules folder npm start -> runs the app in the development mode (open [http://localhost:3000](http://localhost:3000) to view it in the browser)

 ### LIBRARIES NEEDED TO RUN